valsol-com/loomio-deploy/README.md

 ```

 ## Create the database
+This command initializes a new database for your Loomio instance to use.

 ```
 docker-compose run web rake db:setup
 ```

 ## start the system
+This command starts the database, application, reply-by-email, and live-update services all at once.

 ```
 docker-compose up -d
 ```